Making the most of RDMW-2022

 Why can I see a radio mast in Google Maps satellite view but not in Street View (or vice versa)?… Assuming Street View is active at the mast location (not so in all countries) you should see the same but from a different point of view.
 However the dates of the imagery can vary considerably (in Mexico for example much Street View is 2014/15 and earlier, but the satellite view is much more recent) and this can be very confusing if stations have moved location or changed their transmitting facilities.
 Some city centre MW transmitter sites have been sold in recent years for prime real estate development and stations have relocated.

-Why are so many Caribbean countries missing?… For many of the smaller island nations they have lost their only MW broadcasters over recent years so we have nothing to show.
+Why are so many Caribbean countries missing?… Many of the smaller island nations have lost their MW broadcasters over recent years so we have nothing to show.
 Several had high power stations dependent on foreign funding whilst local state or commercial broadcasters on tight budgets have moved to FM.
 A few unused masts are still standing; perhaps they might be reactivated someday?
 Cuba and the Dominican Republic are both active on MW but validating information is difficult and obtaining coverage mapping data mostly impossible; these may be subject for future releases of RDMW.

 For the technical specialists